 The Cottonwood Neighborhood Drainage Improvements Project was built in 2013.
-Located near the intersection of Cedar Avenue and Birch Bay Drive, this project included a new stormwater conveyance system under Cedar Avenue, an upgraded stormwater outfall structure, and installation of a bioswale to clean stormwater runoff from the Seaview Drive and Maple Crest area and replace a hazardous drainage hole.
-A bioswale is a type of low impact development water treatment facility where soil and plants remove pollutants from stormwater.
+Located near the intersection of Cedar Avenue and Birch Bay Drive, this project included a new stormwater conveyance system under Cedar Avenue, a bioswale to clean stormwater runoff from the Seaview Drive and Maple Crest area and eliminate a hazardous drainage confluence, and an improved near-shore drainage system on Birch Bay Drive.
+A bioswale is a type of low impact development water treatment facility where soil and plants remove pollutants from stormwater (see fact sheet for more information).
 With the new system in place, the old "black T" outfall structure, which was prone to clogging, was removed.

 Engineering design for this project was completed by Reichhardt & Ebe Engineering of Lynden and Whatcom County Public Works.
 Len Honcoop Gravel, Inc of Lynden was the contractor with a construction contract of $468,000.
 This project was identified as a priority capital improvement project from the Birch Bay Comprehensive Stormwater Plan (CT 06).